sinodal/Jxea/README.md

 ## LICENSE
-JXEA is released under the terms of the GNU license.
+Jxea is released under the terms of the GNU license.
 Please see [LICENSE](LICENSE) for more information.

 ## Development and Donations log!
-Development on JXEA began on April 9, 2019 on a simple Blender render for a character animation.
-From there, it turned into the first steps in turning JXEA into what it is today:
+Development on Jxea began on April 9, 2019 on a simple Blender render for a character animation.
+From there, it turned into the first steps in turning Jxea into what it is today:

 On April 9, 2020: Jxea was the main character for a then active animation project under the name 'Project Sakura'.
 When production for the animation was discontinued due to business disagreements,